 His passion has become helping clients grow by assisting them in every facet of their global mobility strategies.

 Starting her career as a customs officer, before completing her law studies, Mélanie Houle has a wide-range of experiences in various aspects of immigration law, particularly international mobility of workers and business people.
 She provides individuals, Canadian companies, and multinational corporations with a wide range of legal advice, in particular regarding strategic international mobility issues related to corporate restructurings, mergers and acquisitions and solving labour shortages.
 Melanie assists clients through the process of obtaining visas, work permits, permanent residency and labour market impact assessments, as well as in the event of inadmissibility.

-Amy Dupuis- Sène’s specialization is with the international mobility of workers and business people, nationally and abroad.
-She offers comprehensive immigration services to individuals, and Canadian and multinational companies, including Canadian and foreign work permit matters.
-Additionally, Amy acquired litigation experience while working with the immigration and Refugee Board of Canada.
+Amy Dupuis-Sène’s practice is focused exclusively on immigration law, more specifically on the international mobility of workers and business people nationally and abroad.
+She offers comprehensive immigration services to individuals and Canadian and multinational companies with a wide range of immigration matters, including on Canadian and foreign work permit matters.
+Amy has also acquired litigation experience before the Court of Québec, the Superior Court as well as the Immigration and Refugee Board of Canada.